In this article:

 Caution: Avoid this pose if you suffer from glaucoma.

+Medical yoga, or yoga therapy, is designed to empower individuals to improve their health and well-being using the ancient teaching and practices of yoga.
 The yoga asanas (poses), pranayama (breath), and other spiritual components of yoga aid in enhancing mind-body awareness.

 As you become more mindful of how your actions contribute to your pain, you can decrease pain by modifying your behaviors.